-By Katherine Hernandez • February 08, 2020•Issues, Mentoring and Networking, Sexism, Sexual Harassment, and Other Forms of Discrimination, Women and Law in the Media, Other Issues, Features, Superwomen JDs and What You Can Learn From Them
+By Keith Brais • February 08, 2020•Issues, Mentoring and Networking, Sexism, Sexual Harassment, and Other Forms of Discrimination, Women and Law in the Media, Other Issues, Features, Superwomen JDs and What You Can Learn From Them

 People from all walks of life have that longing of being attached to someone and be valued for who they are as a person.
 Man and woman are wired differently yet the desire of being connected intimately are inherent in the deepest core of an individual.
 Those who are seriously in love will consider marriage to make the union official, permanent and later on form a family that makes up a society.

 Marriage is a sacred covenant wherein two people publicly declare their union as recognizable by law, customs, and religious beliefs.
 It brings about euphoria but responsibilities are also part of the package.
 When love and respect bind the couple, marriage can be heaven here on earth.
 It entails providing the holistic needs of your partner such as physical, financial, emotional, and spiritual needs.
 If any of these needs are unmet, it can somehow put the marriage into peril.
 Couples are sometimes overwhelmed by the marital problems they face of all sorts.

 Once the monsters of marriage such as infidelity, abuse, financial problem, lack of intimacy, and many more get in the way, it could be hell here on earth.
 There are people who decide to keep their marriage intact for the sake of their kids even to the point of sacrificing themselves.
 Yet, there are those that choose to save their worth and end it once they feel betrayed tremendously.